 Medical treatment is safer than the street pharmacy

 The most severely dependent need the option of legal, medical access to prescribed drugs rather than having to acquire drugs illegally on the street.
-By offering heroin-assisted treatment (HAT) in addition to the current availability of methadone and buprenorphine (MAT), (and potentially for certain benzodiazepines and amphetamines), we can make sure that the most severe drug dependent can achieve improved health and life chances without being forced to commit a crime.
-Experience from many countries shows that substitution treatment can shrink the street market, as both buyers and user-dealers move into the treatment program, while also saving money and resources across the criminal justice system.
-Evidence shows low threshold access to such services increases our ability to reach the most vulnerable users and makes it much more likely that they will take advantage of other health and treatment services.
+By offering heroin-assisted treatment for opioid depence in addition to currently available methadone and buprenorphine, and developing effective substitution treatments for alcohol, benzodiazepine and amphetamine, we can ensure that the most severely dependent can achieve improved health and quality of life while abstaining from criminal activity.
+Experience from many countries shows that substitution treatment shrinks the illicit market, as both buyers and user-dealers move into the treatment program, while also saving money and resources across the criminal justice system.
+Evidence shows that low threshold access to such services increases our ability to reach the most vulnerable users and makes it much more likely that they will take utilize other health and treatment services.

 Control, not liberalisation

 Currently, most drugs are sold illicitly.
-Profits from the criminal drugs trade go to financing other, more harmful, sorts of crime – such as terrorism and human trafficking.
-Even though many illegal drugs are inherently less harmful than legal drugs, such as alcohol and tobacco, illegal production, supply and use makes them far riskier.
-Not only because of unknown purity and content, but also because criminality encourages unsafe behaviors in unsafe environments - and restricts access to harm reduction information.
+Profits from the criminal drugs trade go to financing other, more harmful crime such as terrorism and human trafficking.
+Even though many illegal drugs are inherently less harmful than legal drugs such as alcohol and tobacco, the illegality of their production, supply and use makes them far riskier.
+Not only because of unknown purity and content, but also because criminality encourages unsafe behaviors in unsafe environments and restricts access to harm reduction information.

-The solution is not to immediately start commercial sale of all drugs, but for critical stakeholders - including policymakers - to begin an adult discussion exploring what a responsibly regulated market for certain lower risk drugs might look like, and how it could more effectively deliver on our shared goals.
-Different drugs would require different approaches according to their risks - and it will be essential to learn the lessons from successes and failings of alcohol and tobacco regulation around the world.
+The solution is not to allow the commercial sale of all drugs, but for critical stakeholders, including policymakers, to engange in an adult discussion exploring what a responsibly regulated market for certain currently illicit drugs might look like, and whether it could more effectively deliver on our shared drug policy goals.
+Different drugs would require different approaches according to their relative risk and demand, and we must put our experience with alcohol, tobacco and pharmaceutical drug regulation to use.